jbcodeforce/jbcodeforce.github.io/docs/aws.md

 Encryption has a minimum impact on latency.
 It encrypts data at rest and during snapshots.

 Instance store is a volume attached to the instance, used for root folder.
 It is a ephemeral storage but has millions read per s and 700k write IOPS.
-It provides the best disk performance and can be used to have high performance cache for your application.
+It provides the best disk performance and can be used to have high performance cache for our application.

 ![5](./images/ephemeral.png)